Timeframes that could affect your complaint

 We may also be able to assist where damage has been caused to your house by building work being undertaken on an adjacent property.
 You need to follow the same process as outlined in Complaints about defective building work.

-- If your contract was entered into on or after 10 October 2014 you must lodge a complaint as soon as possible but no later than 12 months of noticing the defect.
-We may be able to help with structural defects that are apparent within 6 years and 3 months from practical completion and for non-structural defects noticed within 12 months after practical completion.
+- You must lodge a complaint as soon as possible but no later than 12 months of noticing the defect.
+We may be able to help with structural defects that are apparent within 6 years and 6 months from practical completion.

 Assistance under Queensland Home Warranty Scheme